developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/about/index.md

 ## New in Device Tracker 4.1

-* Locate a device even when that device is powered off if it has [secondary BLE beaconing](../config/#secondaryble) capability.
+* Locate a device even when that device is powered off (for a limited time) if it has [secondary BLE beaconing](../config/#secondaryble) capability.
 * New device support for EC50.
 See <a href="./#supporteddevices">Supported Devices.</a>
-* [Device Tracker service](../setup/#installationprofile) now available to start the app without user interaction during device deployment.
+* [Device Tracker service](../setup/#installationprofile) now available to start the app without launching the user interface during device deployment.
+This allows uninterrupted device operation by the end user during deployment.
-* Administrator or manager can scan a barcode for user name and password during login.
+* Administrator or manager can scan a barcode for user name and password during login, eliminating manual entry.
 * Resolved Issues:
         * After repeatedly launching Device Tracker over several weeks without rebooting the device, the app may become unresponsive.
-        * When there are multiple pools of licenses with different expiration dates, an incorrect or negative license count is reported when the licenses expire.
+        * When there are multiple pools of licenses with different expiration dates, an incorrect license count is reported after the licenses expire.
-* Known Issue: When installing the application on a mobile device using an EMM, some EMMs do not grant all the required permissions for the application to run in the background to track the device.
-Alternatively, an XML file can be generated from the StageNow profile and consumed by the EMM granting all permissions.
-Refer to the [Install & Setup guide](../setup)
+* Known Issue: When installing the application on a mobile device using an EMM, some EMMs may not have implemented the Zebra value-added features for seamless deployment.
+Alternatively, an XML file can be generated from the StageNow profile and consumed by the EMM for seamless deployment.
+Refer to the [Install & Setup guide](../setup).

 <!-- -->
 -----